 We now develop our model of investment and innovation that is consistent with the evidence presented above.
-The model is set in discrete time and there is no aggregate uncertainty.
+The core of the model is a set of heterogeneous firms who face the tradeoff between investment and innovation.
+We specify the model in order to capture three salient difference between capital and ideas which generate the pecking order of firm growth: